About Tourism NT

 Tourism NT uses Google Analytics, Adobe Analytics and Adobe packages.
 If you would like to know more please visit:

-Under European data protection laws, use of personal information must be based on one of a number of legal grounds and we are required to set out the grounds in respect of each use.
+Under GDPR data protection laws, use of personal information and personal data must be based on one of a number of legal grounds and we are required to set out the grounds in respect of each use.
 Companies may process personal data only when the processing is permitted by the specific legal ground set out in the law.